cube-js/cube/docs/content/Examples-Tutorials-Recipes/Pagination.md

 ## Use case

 We want to display a table of data with hundreds of rows.
-For the convenience of displaying, we will use a pagination.
-At the recipe below, we will get the orders list sorted by the order number.
+To make the table easier to digest and to improve the performance of the query, we'll use pagination.
+With the recipe below, we'll get the orders list sorted by the order number.
 Every page will have 5 orders.

 ## Query